AppDaemon/appdaemon/docs/INSTALL.rst

 Running a Dev Version
 ---------------------

 For the adventurous among you, it is possible to run the very latest dev code to get a preview of changes before they are released as part of a stable build.
-You do this at your won risk, and be aware that although I try to keep things consistent and functional, I can;t guarantee that I won't break things in the dev version - if this happens you are on your own!
+You do this at your own risk, and be aware that although I try to keep things consistent and functional, I can't guarantee that I won't break things in the dev version - if this happens you are on your own!

 Also, note, that to run a dev version you should be using the PIP install method.
 Docker builds are created for dev too, but there is no hass.io support.